 To date, thousands of lawsuits have already been filed against 3M.
 Many of these have been grouped into multi-district litigation designed to speed up the legal process.
 Additionally, the results of these cases will make it easier to know what to expect when negotiating your settlement.

 Facing off against a large corporation like 3M can be intimidating.
-Our experienced personal injury lawyers can handle every aspect of your case.
+Our experienced lawyers can handle every aspect of your case.
 We have over 100 years of combined experience–and we don’t back down when it comes time to protect our clients’ legal rights.

 Common Injuries Caused by 3M Earplugs